-As of December 31, 2015, we had an accumulated deficit of \$196.0 million and cash and cash equivalents and short-term investments aggregating \$111.3 million.
-We estimate we have sufficient funding to sustain operations through 2017.
+As of December 31, 2016, we had an accumulated deficit of \$238.9 million and cash and cash equivalents and short-term investments aggregating \$126.5 million.
+We estimate we have sufficient funding to sustain operations into 2019.
 See "Liquidity and Capital Resources."

 Since our inception on July 7, 1999, we have devoted substantially all of our resources to business planning, raising capital, product research and development, applying for and obtaining government and private grants, recruiting management, research and technical staff and other personnel, acquiring operating assets, and undertaking preclinical studies and clinical trials of our lead product candidates.
+We have not completed development of any product candidate and we have therefore not generated any revenues from product sales.